-Within the context of the model, the welfare gain estimate is intimately tied to the rate of loss (or lower growth rate) of wealth due to the disaster shocks.
-In the calibrations reported above, parameters consistent with the observed stock market sensitivity all imply that the expected growth of wealth is 5%-6% less per year while the crisis is unchecked.
+Turning to the second question, note that within the context of the model, the welfare gain estimate is intimately tied to the rate of loss (or lower growth rate) of wealth due to the disaster shocks.
+In our calibrations, parameters consistent with the observed stock market

+Table 6.
+Welfare Gain as a Function of Reduction in Expected Duration sensitivity all imply that the expected growth of wealth is 4%-6% less per year while the crisis is unchecked.
 Hence, sacrificing five percent of wealth per year of expected duration to avoid this outcome makes sense economically.